U.S. to start probes of Boeing dumping claims against Bombardier jet

 If Commerce's investigation finds that duties on the Bombardier aircraft are warranted, those would likely be imposed on Delta.
 Representatives for the airline are scheduled to appear at Thursday's hearing to oppose Boeing's call for duties.

 "Delta is no pushover," said Gary Hufbauer, a senior fellow and trade expert at the Peterson Institute for International Economics, said of the Atlanta-based carrier.
 "They'll have the Georgia delegation behind them, and likely a lot of others in Congress."
-(Additional reporting by Alwyn Scott in Seattle, Tim Hepher in Paris, David Ljunggren in Ottawa, Allison Lampert in Montreal and Alonso Soto in Brasilia; Writing by David Lawder; Editing by Bill Rigby and Leslie Adler)
+(Additional reporting by Alwyn Scott in Seattle, Tim Hepher in Paris, David Ljunggren in Ottawa, Allison Lampert in Montreal and Alonso Soto in Brasilia)